 Zitner, S. P., ed.
 Much Ado About Nothing.
 Oxford: Oxford University Press, 1983.

 The Clown Don Juan as portrayed by Velázquez.
 Courtesy of the Prado Museum.

 The Audience and Much Ado

 This play illustrates how aesthetically superior audience response is to that of many literary critics, who censure the play because of what they consider an inadequate main plot with weak characters, mechanically assuming Hero and Claudio to be the focus of the play.
-From the first, audiences perceived that the core of the play lies in the evolution in the relationship between Beatrice and Benedick as Leonard Digges records in 1640: "let but Beatrice and Benedick be seen, lo in a trice the cockpit, galleries, boxes all are full."
-Don John's machinations are merely an incident in the complex sequence of events in their fascinatingly erratic love-affair, important elements of which antedate the play's action, as Beatrice bluntly establishes in complaining of Benedick's jilting of her after once before he won her heart by playing for it "with false dice" (2.1.280), thus explaining how she can say to him "I know you of old."
-(1.1.145) Moreover, this antecdent involvement clearly persists in their preoccupation with each-other, visible whenever they are both on stage together, so that the over-hearings about their supposed mutual fixation merely intensify an existing preoccupation rather than initiating it.
+From the first, audiences perceived that the core of the play lies in the evolution in the relationship between Beatrice and Benedick, as Leonard Digges records in 1640: "let but Beatrice and Benedick be seen, lo in a trice the cockpit, galleries, boxes all are full."
+Don John's machinations are merely an incident in the complex sequence of events in their fascinatingly erratic love affair, important elements of which antedate the play's action, as Beatrice bluntly establishes in complaining of Benedick's jilting of her once before after he won her heart by playing for it "with false dice" (2.1.280), thus explaining how she can say to him "I know you of old" (1.1.145).
+Moreover, this antecedent involvement clearly persists in their preoccupation with each other, visible whenever they are both on stage together, so that the overhearings about their supposed mutual fixation merely intensify an existing preoccupation rather than initiating it.